Doctoral Program FAQs

 Does the Ph.D. program in English at Boston College accept students who do not have a Master's Degree?

-Students arrive in our doctoral program with A.B.'s, B.A.'s, and Master's Degrees.
-That is, a M.A. is not required.
+Students arrive in our doctoral program with A.B.'s, B.A.'s, and Master's degrees.
+A M.A. is not required.

 Since we don't have a "credit based" program for our doctorate in English, you aren't transferring course work.
 But having a solid background of graduate courses will enable you to move more quickly, perhaps, towards planning your sequence of oral examinations.
 If you have taken a course in Composition Theory or the teaching of Writing, that will normally allow you to not take *our* required course.
 And of course foreign language tests are credited towards your requirement here.
 Usually one language is transferable.